-- Chief Executive Officer, President: Value equal to three times the gross amount of his or her current annual base salary. - Chief Financial Officer, Chief Operating Officer: Value equal to two times the gross amount of his or her current annual base salary. - Vice Presidents: Value equal to one time of the gross amount of his or her current annual base salary. - Non-executive directors of the Corporation are required to own common shares of the Corporation having a value equal to three times the gross amount of their annual cash director retainer.
+- Chief Executive Officer, President: Value equal to three times the gross amount of his or her current annual base salary. - Chief Financial Officer, Chief Operating Officer: Value equal to two times the gross amount of his or her current annual base salary. - Vice Presidents: Value equal to one time of the gross amount of his or her current annual base salary. - Non-executive directors of the Corporation are required to own Common Shares of the Corporation having a value equal to three times the gross amount of their annual cash director retainer.

 New Directors and Executives are required to comply within 5 years of joining the Corporation.
+All Directors and Executives meet the share ownership requirements as at December 31, 2024.